kubernetes/sig-release/README.md

   and all deadlines leading up to release
 - Manages [exception](https://github.com/kubernetes/features/blob/master/EXCEPTIONS.md) process for features that want to merge after code freeze

-### Release Team Shadow
+### Release Team Lead Shadow
-The Release Team Shadow is an assistant to the Release Team Lead and works to fill gaps in Release Team staffing or effort.
+The Release Team Lead Shadow is an assistant to the Release Team Lead and works to fill gaps in Release Team staffing or effort.
 The Shadow should be familiar with the release process and remain ready to discharge the responsibilities of the Lead in the event the Lead is unavailable.

 ### Release Branch Manager
 - Manages (initiates and enforces) code freeze on main branch as scheduled for the release